skn3/forme/README.md

 <a name="customInputValidationDetails"></a>

 Notice in the examples above we are using Promise.reject to indicate an error.
 This allows you to perform async operations and signal to Forme if there is an error.
-If you dont return a promise, Forme will assume the result was positive.
+If you dont return a promise, Forme will assume the result was positive (unless an error object is returned).

 If you would like to provide a custom error message from within the callback, simply `Promise.reject(new Error())`.
 Forme lets you use the same placeholder tokens as described in the [Custom Errors](#customErrors) section.